 6 min. read

 Whether you’re managing the facilities for a school district, college campus, municipality, local/state government, healthcare space or hospital, apartment building, warehouse, retail, hotel, the list could go on – you need to fully understand the current state of each building system within your real estate portfolio.
 The best way to thoroughly gather this information is with an asset inventory that feeds a facility condition assessment.

-A facility condition assessment (FCA) is an analysis of a building’s condition as it relates to its age, design, construction methods, and systems.
-Typically conducted by an FCA specialized service provider, they include a review of documentation related to a building’s original construction, any renovations, and a physical site walkthrough to ensure accuracy of as-built or as-is condition.
+A facility condition assessment (FCA) analyzes a building’s condition as it relates to its age, design, construction methods, and systems.
+Typically conducted by an FCA specialized service provider, they include a review of documentation related to a building’s original construction, any renovations, and a physical site walkthrough to ensure the accuracy of as-built or as-is conditions.
 They often utilize capture technology to include typical elevations of the building’s exterior, site work, parking, roofing, structural systems, plumbing, HVAC, electrical systems, conveyance systems, life safety systems, and any specialized assets or systems.

 How to Utilize the Results

 When the FCA is complete, you’ll receive an in-depth condition report of your building, including photographic evidence of all findings.
 From building exteriors (roof, envelope, windows, doors) to interior materials (walls, floors, fixtures, ceilings), and mechanical, electrical, and plumbing systems used throughout, you’ll gain a better understanding of each.
 So how can you best start putting those results to use?